pybuilder/pybuilder.github.io/documentation/manual.md

 ## Introduction

-*PyBuilder* is a software build tool. *PyBuilder* can be used for a lot of purposes.
-Most commonly it targets the "building" and management of software with a strong focus on Python.
+*PyBuilder* is a multi-purpose software build tool.
+Most commonly it targets the building and management of software with a strong focus on Python.

 ### Building Python Projects

-Among the capabilities which can be used out of the box when applying *PyBuilder* to your project, you get:
+Some of the capabilities provided by *PyBuilder* out-of-the box are:
 * Automatic execution of unit and integration tests on every build
 * Automatic analysis of the code coverage
-* Automatic execution of analysis tools, such as
+* Automatic execution and result interpretation of analysis tools, such as flake8
-  + pylint
-  + pychecker
-  + pymetrics
-  + pep8
-  + flake8
 * Automatic generation of distutils script ```setup.py```

+The general idea is that everything you do in your _continuous integration_ chain, you also do locally before checking in your work.

 ### Why Another Build Tool

-When working on large scale software projects based on Java and Groovy I delved into the build process using tools such as Apache Ant, Apache Maven or Gradle.
+When working on large scale software projects based on Java and Groovy I delved into the build process using tools such as *Apache Ant*, *Apache Maven* or *Gradle*.
 Although none of these tools is perfect they all provide a powerful and extensible way for building and testing software.

 When focusing on Python I looked for a similar tool and got frustrated by the large number of tools that all match some aspect of the build and test process.
-Unfortunately, all tools work mostly independent from each other and there was no central point of entry.
+Unfortunately, many of those tools were not suitable for composition and there was no central point of entry.

 I suddenly found myself writing "build scripts" in Python over and over again using the tools I found out to be